How does Magdalene Catholic College meet the learning needs of young Catholics in this area?

 Many students have already experienced the way a Catholic culture can shape their experience of a school community; how our faith and traditions add a depth and meaning makes a difference to the daily life of the students here.
 We invite students to become a part of this living, faith community.

-Magdalene Catholic High School is a part of the system of Catholic schools operated by the Diocese of Wollongong.
+Magdalene Catholic College is a part of the system of Catholic schools operated by the Diocese of Wollongong.
 These schools have been built by the Catholic community to educate young people and to shape them in the tradition of faith given to us by Jesus.

 This does not mean that children from non-Catholic families are not welcome.
 But it does mean that we have an obligation to provide places to children of Catholic families first.
 Each year this means we can offer some places to other families, but that number changes from year to year.